 A set of informative, engaging and inspiring talks, competition finals and awards.
 Highlights include:

-- Information about, and recognition of, Members and Activities of the IEEE in the United Kingdom & Ireland, led by James A. Jefferies, 2018 IEEE President
+- Information about, and recognition of, Members and Activities of the IEEE in the United Kingdom & Ireland, led by Professor Ali Hessami, Chair, IEEE UK and Ireland Section

 Entry is free, but prior registration is required to satisfy capacity constraints.

 The event is open by priority to Members and families of The IEEE in the United Kingdom & Ireland, with limited space for relevant third-parties and the public.

 Displays and activities are designed for children aged 7 to 16, as attendees are encouraged to bring their families and children.

 For those not attending, and to engage the broader public, the event will be live-streamed for real-time viewing, and also video captured and made available for later playback

 For those attending, the specific timings, directions and other logistical information will be issued by email in the weeks before the event.